solidusio/solidus_subscriptions/README.md

 ## Configuration
 This gem requires a gateway which supports credit cards in order to process subscription orders.
-By default the gem will look for the first active gateway with Spree::CreditCard as its `payment_source_class`.

-If you would like to specify the gateway used by the gem you can add this to an initialzer.
+Add this to specify the gateway used by the gem: an initializer.

 ```ruby
 SolidusSubscriptions::Config.default_gateway { my_gateway }